charles-juliet/dof/frontend/README.md

 6. **Create a Pull Request (PR)** from your forked repository to the main repository.
 7. **Describe your changes** in the PR description, including any relevant details or context.

-We will review your PR and merge it after ensuring it meets our guidelines.
+I will review your PR and merge it after ensuring it meets our guidelines.

 Thank you for contributing!